AlienEdith/React/React.md

 ## Others
+- `import './styles.css'`: import CSS files or other static files
 - `<React.Fragment`>: allows a component to return multiple elements.
 Fragments let you group a list of children without adding extra nodes to the DOM.
     ```javascript
     render() {